-Under Frequency, click the button next to Daily.
-Select a convenient
+- Under Frequency, click the button next to Daily.

-time for the updates to take place.
-Click OK.
+- Select a convenient time for the updates to take place.

 5. Keep your operating system patches up-to-date.
-It's recommended to run Windows Update regularly.
+Run Windows Update regularly.

 6. Don't let anyone modify your account or your computer, unless you trust them.